 In connection with facilitating the annexation of East Area 1 into the City of Santa Paula, during February 2013, the Company entered into a Capital Improvement Cost Sharing Agreement for Improvements to Santa Paula Creek Channel (the "Cost Sharing Agreement") with the Ventura County Watershed Protection District (the "District").
 The Cost Sharing Agreement requires the Company to reimburse the District 28.5% of the costs of the improvements, up to a maximum of \$5,000,000.
-Additionally, the Company is required to pay the cost of preparing a study to determine a feasible scope of work and budget for the improvements, with a \$150,000 advance payment due in March 2013.
+Additionally, the Company is required to pay the cost of preparing a study to determine a feasible scope of work and budget for the improvements.
+As of January 31, 2014, \$150,000 has been accrued for the cost of the study.